OneVariable/research-archive/README.md

 + Note logs

 Some things won't fit into a "project" shaped hole.
 Some things are just open research topics.
 Some things are other people's projects and what James thinks about them.

+## License

+The written prose contained within this repository is licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).

+### Contribution

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you shall be licensed as above, without any additional terms or conditions.